skybert/skybert.net/src/aifail/don-fear-the-pointer.md

 to review what the robot did, and potentially rewrite it.
 It's not like the AI writes some code and that's the end of the story.
-Thus, when considering the entire flow of implementing a feature: thinking through the problem, designing a solution, writing code to implement it, testing the feature, reviewing the code changes, documenting it, fixing bugs and ironing out corner cases, and later extending the code; the speed gains of having AI code inserted into your editor is not that relevant IMO.
+Thus, when considering the entire flow of implementing a feature: thinking through the problem, designing a solution, writing code to make it work, testing the feature, reviewing the code changes, documenting it, fixing bugs, ironing out corner cases, and later extending the code;
+the speed gains of having AI code inserted into your editor is not that relevant IMO.

-And of course,, as any senior developer will tell you, the coding part is not what you spend most of your time at work doing anyway.
+And of course, as any developer will tell you, the coding part is not what you spend most of your time at work doing anyway.
 For that's meetings!

 Happy <s>vibe</s> coding anyone!